e-mail: bok@dhit.pl

 3.30 ZŁ

-Call us tel: +48 888 99 98 98 or get in touch through contact form on our website.
-You can check the strength as well as the shape of neodymium magnets in our magnetic mass calculator force calculator
+Call us tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
+You can check the strength and the appearance of neodymium magnets in our magnetic calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.